smithharryh/smithharryh.github.io/books/books.markdown

 - Open Secret - Stella Rimington
 - Joy in the Morning - P.G.
 Wodehouse
 - Freakonomics - Steven Levitt & Stephen Dubner
+- Not the End of the World - Hannah Ritchie

 ## 2023